wso2-extensions/identity-tools-cli/docs/cli-mode.md

    │
    │── ... other resource types
    ```
    Use the ```--baseDir``` flag to specify the path to the local directory when creating the ```configs``` folder.
-If not specified, the tool will create the ```configs``` folder in the current directory.
+If not specified, the tool creates the ```configs``` folder in the current directory.

-### Server Configurations
+### Server configurations
-Server configurations are the configurations needed to connect to the target environment.
-The server configurations can be provided through the ```serverConfig.json``` file or through environment variables.
-It is mandatory to provide the following parameters relevant to the target Identity Server to run the CLI commands.
+Server configurations are the configurations needed for connecting to the target environment.
+Server configurations can be provided through the ```serverConfig.json``` file or through environment variables.
+It is mandatory to provide the following parameters relevant to the target identity server to run the CLI commands.
-* Server URL of the target IS
+* Server URL of the target identity server
 * Client ID of a management application in the target IS
 * Client Secret of a management application in the target IS
 * Tenant Domain (optional)

 These configurations differ from each environment and therefore should be maintained separately.
-#### Loading Server Configurations from File
+#### Load server configurations from a file
 Server configurations can be provided through the ```serverConfig.json``` file as a json object in the following format.

 Example configurations: